mulle-c/mulle-storage/README.md

 nodes can be "blown" away at once, without having to free each node individually.

-Why is not a `mulle_structarray` ?
-A struct array would have holes, when nodes are freed randomly.
-Also freed nodes on their own would need to be managed externally. mulle-storage does this, but uses a struct queue instead, so it does not have to deal with holes.
+Why not use a `mulle_structarray` ?
+A struct array can realloc and so pointers inside the struct array are not stable.